 In February, after a brief fight, Bowery Bar’s opponents settle with the owners and the bar is allowed to operate without a special zoning permit, thereby opening up the area for future development.

 In the same year, Bushnell meets Beverly Hills 90210/Melrose Place TV producer Darren Star for the first time at-- the Bowery Bar.
 He will later approach her with the idea to turn "Sex and the City" into a television show.

 It was the beginning of the end.
 The Californication of New York City had officially begun.

 Avalon Bowery gigantic condo/apt complex

 I usually avoid that block, but I happened to walk by recently.
 The lone iconoclast who made that beseeching, blinking sign is long gone.
 The tenement building he or she lived in now looks like a luxury townhouse.
 Sex and the City the movie is filming all over town.
 Its fashion designs have turned “every woman into a clone of Carrie-fucking-Bradshaw."
-And the mayor eats it up with a silver spoon.

 As for the Bowery, well, the Bowery gasps and trembles from the tremors of its own agonizing death rattle.
 Just like the rest of New York, it has become a world dominated by gossip girls and boys -- "and what an ugly, boring world it is."